mpenning/cannon/README.md

 ## Example Usage - Cisco IOS

-This script will login, run a few show commands
+This script will login, run a few show commands.
+If you want an interactive session, set `interact=True` when calling Shell()

 ```python
 import sys